How to protect your business from theft and criminal damage

 Next, secure the premises

-Whether you reinforce entrances with roller shutters, security grilles or replace old doors with high quality security doors, these changes will be an investment to your business, preventing and deter criminals from getting into your property.
+Whether you reinforce entrances with security shutters, roller shutters, security grilles or replace old doors with high quality security doors, these changes will be an investment to your business, preventing and deter criminals from getting into your property.

 Access is another thing to consider; if you’re a small business, you may get away with supplying trusted employees with a key for entrance.
 However, once you start to expand it’s important that you consider alternative options such as identity cards for entry and security guards to monitor visitors and non-employees.
 You may also choose to install CCTV as a deterrent for criminals, or for a means of gathering evidence should anything happen.